AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/configure-aws-cli.md

 To follow these instructions, you'll need [the access portal URL from when you set up your user in IAM Identity Center](../../software-platforms/aws/index.md#joining-iam-identity-center).
 Note: SSO below stands for "Single Sign-On" and is what AWS used to call IAM Identity Center.

-If you've followed [the steps to set up conda](setup-conda.md), the AWS CLI has already been installed.

 1. Use the following command in your Terminal application to start configuring: